laro/Cilia/README.md

             - represented by `UInt32`,
                 - independent of the encoding (i.e. the same for UTF-8, UTF-16, and UTF-32 strings).
                 - Called "auto decoding" in D.
-            - `for codePoint in "abc 🥸👮🏻".asCodePoints()`
+            - `for codePoint in "abc ??????".asCodePoints()`
                 - 0x00000061, 0x00000062, 0x00000063, 0x00000020, &nbsp; 0x0001F978, &nbsp; 0x0001F46E, 0x0001F3FB
             - **Note:** _Not_ even with UTF-32 do all grapheme clusters fit into a single code point,
               so not:
                 - emoji with modifier characters like skin tone or variation selector,
                 - diacritical characters (äöü..., depending on the normal form chosen),
                 - surely some more ...
             - A bit faster than iteration over grapheme clusters, but still slow, as it has to find code point boundaries in UTF-8/16 strings.
             - Fast with UTF-32 strings, but UTF-32 strings in general are often slower than UTF-8, simply due to their size (cache, memory bandwidth).
         - **code units**